JoshDavis/web-app/PROPOSAL.md

 # Coinage

-Coinage is a fun and hip web application almost anybody.
+Coinage is a fun and hip web application almost anybody can use.
 As long as you're creative.
 It allows the user to creatively coin a word or phrase.

 ### Features